 He has been recognized in the 2007, 2009, 2011 and 2013 publications of the Guide to the World’s Leading Patent Practitioners.
 This is a peer recommendation listing of several hundred patent practitioners throughout the world, published by Managing Intellectual Property and Euromoney Institutional Investor, PLC.

-Mr. Baker has extensive experience handling all aspects of post-issuance proceedings at the USPTO including reissue applications, ex parte reexamination, IPR proceedings, and appeals to the USPTO’s Patent Trial and Appeal Board (PTAB).
-Mr. Baker also advises clients on issues of priority, patentability, derivation, inventorship, and licensing related to patent interference matters before the PTAB.
+W. Todd Baker is Chair of the firm’s Post-Grant patent practice group and a member of the firm’s Management Committee.
+He has significant experience handling patent prosecution and post-grant proceedings at the USPTO, including all aspects of reissue applications, ex parte reexamination, IPR proceedings and appeals to the USPTO’s Patent Trial and Appeal Board (PTAB).
+Mr. Baker frequently advises his clients on alternatives to traditional litigation-based patent validity challenges, issues of priority, patentability, derivation, inventorship, and licensing related to patent interference matters before the PTAB.

 Mr. Baker prepares and prosecutes patent applications in diversified electrical and mechanical technologies, including artificial intelligence (AI), automotive related technologies – such as autonomous vehicles, clean technologies, dynamic control systems, medical devices and wireless innovation.